Boolean263/python-pcapng/README.rst

 * Able to add options to a block (new or existing) and write them out

-  - Adding strings is reasonably well tested so far

-  - Other options and option types need more testing

 * Write support for NRBs

   - NRB records return/accept a list of names as per the pcapng spec,